begoon/begoon.github.com/_engine/_posts/english/2012-09-01-sinclair-zx-spectrum.markdown

 ![](/images/blog/sinclair-zx-spectrum/IMG_0705.JPG)

 Open it up!
-It did risk to detach the keyboard, so I had to photograph from two angles.
+It didn't risk to detach the keyboard, so I had to photograph from two angles.

 ![](/images/blog/sinclair-zx-spectrum/IMG_0708.JPG)